The Night of the Hunter: Legacy

 Powell's speech about love and hate has become a memorable moment in film history.
-In the 1989 Spike Lee film Do the Right Thing, the character Radio Raheem wears brass knuckles saying "love" and "hate" on each hand and gives a speech that is an almost verbatim copy of Powell's.
+In the 1989 Spike Lee film Do the Right Thing, the character Radio Raheem wears four-finger rings saying "love" and "hate" on each hand and gives a speech that is an almost verbatim copy of Powell's.

-The Coen brothers have referenced The Night of the Hunter in several of their own films, including The Big Lebowski ("the Dude abides", an echo of Rachel's closing line "They abide, and they endure") and True Grit (the visual style of Rooster's night ride with Mattie is similar to that of John and Pearl's river journey, and the score uses the music from Leaning on the Everlasting Arms).
+The Coen brothers have referenced The Night of the Hunter in several of their own films, including The Big Lebowski ("the Dude abides", an echo of Rachel's closing line "They abide, and they endure") and True Grit (the visual style of Rooster's night ride with Mattie is similar to that of John and Pearl's river journey, and the score uses the music from "Leaning on the Everlasting Arms").